FUE Frequently Asked Questions

 Like our procedures, the consultations are not rushed.
 The time is taken to give each patient specific, clear information to help decide how they would like to address their hair loss.

 Everybody meets Dr. Sean Behnam, he does the analysis on the donor area, inspects and measures the recipient area.
 Patients who are not transplant candidates are educated on the latest remedies.
-The consultation is free, to schedule call (310) 315 4989 .
+For a consultation, call (310) 315 4989 .

 Where the office is located?